Icky17/hyper-nexus/README.md

 #### Default configuration

-`HyperManager` saves its own configuration apart from that of Hyper.js.
-If `HyperManager` does not find a valid configuration file, then it loads an empty configuration:
+`HyperNexus` saves its own configuration apart from that of Hyper.js.
+If `HyperNexus` does not find a valid configuration file, then it loads an empty configuration:

 ```json
 {